micmejia/bible-dump/AMPC/Acts/Acts 8.md

-For I see that you are in the gall of bitterness and in [^f]a bond forged by iniquity [to fetter souls].
+For I see that you are in the gall of bitterness and in a bond forged by iniquity [to fetter souls].